ashyam-saras/data-latency-alerts/README.md

 # Data Latency Alerts

-This project provides an automated system to monitor and alert about BigQuery tables that have not been updated within a specified timeframe.
-It helps data teams maintain data freshness and quickly identify potential issues in data pipelines.
+This project provides an automated system to monitor and alert about BigQuery raw tables that have not been updated within specified timeframes.
+It uses a pattern-based approach to monitor `*_prod_raw` datasets and helps data teams maintain data freshness and quickly identify potential issues in data pipelines.

 ## Table of Contents
 - [Features](#features)